How To Adopt in the Philippines

 HOW MUCH WILL IT COST?

-- The application does not entail a fee apart from the expenses in gathering the necessary requirements.
+- The application to DSWD does not entail a fee apart from the expenses in gathering the necessary requirements.

 - Another expense is your lawyer to legally adopt the child, which is a fee that varies per lawyer.

 ***However, we advise families to also financially prepare the same way they would allot a budget for the arrival of a biological child (check-ups, buying baby needs, etc.).